 THE DLR ENVIRONMENT, ENERGY and HEALTH CHALLENGE

-Proposals need to be based on existing or imminent Earth observation data, preferably from Copernicus Sentinels.
+Proposals were to be based on existing or imminent Earth observation data, preferably from Copernicus Sentinels.
 They may be supplemented by any kind of ancillary geo-information, such as crowdsourced data or in-situ measurements, for further information enrichment, validation, or application.
 The proposed products or services derived from the ideas submitted should either support professionals in environmental assessment and energy and health management, or empower the general public and consumer-oriented markets.
-The applications can range from a local to a global scale.
+The applications could range from a local to a global scale.

-Entrants are encouraged to submit innovative ways to link remote-sensing-based products and services with user needs.
-The ideas can also describe a real-world implementation scenario that includes the general public and/or potential commercial benefits.
+Entrants were encouraged to submit innovative ways to link remote-sensing-based products and services with user needs.
+The ideas could also describe a real-world implementation scenario that includes the general public and/or potential commercial benefits.

 - The winner will be rewarded with a cash prize of EUR 5,000.

 - Benefit and innovativeness (for society, the environment/climate/human health, natural resource preservation, or other areas; innovation level)

 - Copernicus relevance (significance of the use of satellite data for realisation, added value through Copernicus)